-Range of informal/formal speech on general, social, and academic topics, such as daily interactions, reports, discussions and broadcasts.
+There is a range of informal/formal speech on general, social, and academic topics, such as daily interactions, reports, discussions and broadcasts.

-Languages: Arabic, English, French, German, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish.
+Arabic, English, French, German, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish.

-This is a semi-adaptive version of the test designed to start at Advanced Low and is based on the candidate response.
+This is a semi-adaptive version of the test.
+It is designed to start at Advanced Low and is based on the candidate response.

 The test offers higher or lower level tasks.
-This is the test to choose if the student's proficiency is unknown and/or the instructor would like to give all of his or her students the same test and not select ranges individually, etc.
+This is the test to choose if the proficiency level of the test taker is unknown and/or if an organization (company, institution, etc.) wants to give multiple people the same test and not select ranges individually.